NguyenHoangKaiser/template/README.md

 This template uses a number of open source projects to work properly:

 - [ReactJS] - With TypeScript
-- [Vite Builder] - Replacement for Create React App
+- [Vite] - Replacement for Create React App
 - [TailwindCSS]
 - [ESLint]
 - [Prettier]